Readings: Acts 2:14a.36-41; 1 Peter 2:20b-25; John 10:1-10

 In today’s Gospel passage, which is the only parable in the entire Gospel of John consists of the first 10 verses of Chapter 10.
 In this passage Jesus gives two comparisons.
 He compares himself to the Shepherd and to the Gate.
 The first title represents his ownership and he calls each sheep by name.
 They recognized his voice and stayed close to him.
 The second title represents His leadership.
 Jesus is the Gate, the door through which the sheep have an access to the shepherd.
 The first is a warning against people who would want to steal the sheep and the second focuses on the relationship between the sheep and their shepherd.
 The central image, too, is not so much that of the shepherd as of the gate.
 In fact, later on in the passage, Jesus says that he is the Gate of the sheepfold, while the shepherds who come in and out are pastors who are faithful to Jesus.
 Anyone who does not enter the sheepfold by the gate, for instance, by climbing over the fence or breaking through it, is dangerous and should be avoided.
 Only a thief and a brigand who comes to steal and do harm to the sheep will not use the gate.
 The genuine shepherd, however, enters by the Gate and is recognized and admitted by the watchman outside.
 The true shepherd knows which ones belong to him and calls them out one by one.
 The sheep recognize the shepherd’s voice and stay with him.
 They will not follow other shepherds, even if called by them.
 It is a free relationship.
 They follow, not because they are forced to but by their own choice.

 The shepherd of the biblical Middle East had close intimate relationship with a smaller flock.
 He would bring them out to pasture each day and spend all his time with them.
 Jesus says that as a shepherd he has a deep sense of commitment and responsibility towards his own.
 He is a leader who is concerned about the other and hence there is the attractiveness in him.
-He takes them to the green pastures and leads them to the fresh waters.
-He protects them from all wild animals.
 Secondly there is the knowledge of the shepherd.
 Every good shepherd knows every one of his sheep and he is aware that his sheep also knows him.
 There is the mutual understanding, a bond of love and intimacy between them and the sheep acknowledges its shepherd.
-He knows each and every one of them and he can call them by name. they trust him deeply as they stay close to him.
 Thirdly, the good shepherd deeply desires that many other sheep should come to identify themselves with him.
 This in fact is the call of the kingdom of God that there may be one flock and one shepherd.
 Finally the good shepherd wishes to lay down his life for the sheep.
-His love is deep and intense.
 We have a God who is ready to die for others and Jesus emphasizes that, in giving his life for his sheep, he is doing so of his own will.
 His death is to be the living proof that “the greatest love a person can show is to give one’s life for one’s friends”.
 This is the proof that Jesus truly is a Good Shepherd.

 There are several references to sheep and shepherds in the Synoptic gospels.
 In the Gospel of Mark, we read Jesus being deeply moved by compassion because the crowd was “like sheep without a shepherd”.
 In Luke we have the mercy parable where we see him going in search of the lost sheep.
 In Matthew, he speaks of false prophets, who are really wolves, but come in sheep’s clothing.
 In the final judgment, the good and bad are identified with sheep and goats respectively.
 In the Gospel of John we see him as the Good Shepherd caring for his sheep.
 In the Old Testament we have the passage in Ezekiel where the shepherds of Israel are condemned for their betrayal of their responsibilities and where God himself promises to take over the gentle care of his flock.
 Through his compassionate care of them, God’s people “will know that I, the Lord their God, am with them, and that they, the house of Israel, are my people… And you are my sheep, the sheep of my pasture, and I am your God, says the Lord God”.
 There is the personal care of God towards his people.
 The Psalm 23 summarizes the role of God as the Good Shepherd who cares for his sheep.
 The passage ends with one of Jesus’ most beautiful statements: “I have come that they may have life and have it to the full.”
 To follow Jesus is not, as some seem to fear, to live a half-life, a life filled with endlessly dire warnings of avoiding things.
 It is to live life, our human life, to the greatest possible fullness.
 In fact, the Gospel is a statement about how human life is best lived.